Richard-Metcalfe/ClientServerMsgPassing/README.md

-# Directory Synch
+# Client Server Msg Passing.
 ## Background
-A client/server based system the synchronizes a client directory with a server directory using simple sockets.
+A client/server based system the synchronizes a client directory with a server directory using simple sockets and msg passing to give commands through defined actions

 This software is writen on Windows 10 to use Python 3.8.9 - it is not compatible with Python 2.
 Python 3 versions prior to 3.8.9 are untested.
 It is also entirely untested on any flavour of Linux.